MornMon-Bangkit-Capstone/moru-app/README.md

 ## ⚙️ Installation

-1. Clone this repository `https://github.com/MornMon-Bangkit-Capstone/moru-app` or click `Clone or Download` button and then click `Download ZIP`
+1. Clone this repository `git clone https://github.com/MornMon-Bangkit-Capstone/moru-app.git` or click `Clone or Download` button and then click `Download ZIP`
 2. Open this project in Android Studio
 3. Make sure your Android Virtual Device (AVD) is already activated
 4. Run the app